VarunS2002/Python-Sudoku-MySQL/README.md

 -Insert Games tool:
 [Downloads](https://github.com/VarunS2002/Python-Sudoku-MySQL-Insert_Games/releases)

--Increase the value of the gno column by 1 everytime you add a new game without the tool
+-Increase the value of the gno column by 1 every time you add a new game without the tool

 -No code changes have to be made in the main program after adding new games